 The SV model relies on a set inundation-duration probability distribution functions (pdf) that it tries to match by selecting boundary elevations through a trial and error procedure.
 It is the means by which the model predicts plant ecosystem boundary elevations (Bruce 2002b).
 The inundation-duration pdfs are derived from historical water level data and measured boundary elevations collected at the time of model development (MacLennan and Veenstra 2001).
 During the WUP, the only data available to develop these pdfs were from the Upper Campbell Lake Reservoir where reservoir water level data have been collected since 1984 and the appropriate vegetation surveys were carried out.
 This version of the model, labeled here as SVM{2001}^{UCR} , is to be updated in Year 1 as new data are available.
-Each time new data are added, the potential exits that the inundation-duration pdfs will be altered;

-hence changing the model's output.
-To determine if the differences are significant, the pdfs before and after the addition of new data will be compared using a simple goodness of fit test such as the Kolmogorov-Smirnov 'D' statistic (Zar 1974).
+Each time new data are added, the potential exits that the inundation-duration pdfs will be altered; hence changing the model's output.
+To determine if the differences are significant, the pdfs before and after the addition of new data will be compared using a simple goodness of fit test (e.g., Kolmogorov-Smirnov 'D' statistic; Zar 1974).
+If the consultant deems that another comparative test would be more appropriate, they may propose this test to BC Hydro.